It's time to start making a plan for your education

 4. Determining your need

 Once you submit your FAFSA, the U.S. Department of Education will determine your Expected Family Contribution (EFC).
-They will consider a number of factors such as the size of the family, the number of family members in college, income for students and parents, and assets for students and parents.
+They will consider a number of factors such as the size of your family, the number of family members in college, income for students and parents, and assets for students and parents.
 This information will be used to calculate your financial need.
 Loyola will use your EFC and financial need to determine your financial aid award.

 Some students will be selected by FAFSA for a process called verification, which checks the accuracy of certain FAFSA answers.
 If you are selected for verification, you will be sent an estimated award letter and notification that additional information is needed.
 You can review the requested documentation on your To-Do list in the Student Center section of LOCUS, our online student portal.